MadDinosaur/ISEP-RCOMP/doc/sprint1/1191430/README.md

    -.
 Calculations: [(45/10) * 2]
    Number of outlets: 10

+   Quantity of Cable CAT6A:

 #### Room 21.5:
    Dimensions:
    -.
 Length: 1.8cm → 9m | -.
 Width: 1cm → 5m
    -.
 Area: 45 m2
    -.
 Calculations: [(45/10) * 2]
    Number of outlets: 10

+   Quantity of Cable CAT6A:

 #### Room 21.6:
    Dimensions: